 The tasks of the traceability program are:

-5.2.3 Dissemination, Education, and Training Program General Objective: To disseminate the strategy outlined in the PANT-CR to induce the responsible use of sharks in Costa Rica.
-The purpose is to train, inform, and raise awareness among the sectors of the shark fishery and the general public about the biology and ecology of sharks, the different fisheries, and to achieve a common vision on the need for sustainable use.
+Design and implement the digital system Conduct a diagnosis and inventory of traceability systems Design a traceability system for by-products Train the private and public sectors on the traceability process (to identify where to improve) Inter-institutional digital data management system (linking and standardization) Origin and chain of custody audits Ensure constant and permanent customer service for certificates 5.2.3 Outreach, Education, and Training Program General Objective: To disseminate the strategy outlined in the PANT-CR to guide toward the responsible use of sharks in Costa Rica.
+The purpose is to train, inform, and raise awareness among the shark fishery sectors and the general public about the biology and ecology of sharks, the different fisheries, and to achieve a common vision on the need for sustainable use.

 The tasks to be performed are: